New Year’s Dinner Specials Coming to Hotel Casa Del Mar

 - Venue: Lobby Lounge & Terrazza.

-- VIP Tables, Cabanas, and other options available for purchase at [link].
+- VIP Tables, Cabanas, and other options are available for purchase at Eventbrite.

 - Inclusive of heavy tray pass hors d’oeuvres and a midnight Champagne toast.